thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 For ASUS models from 2022 and newer—including the H7606WI—switch to **Standard** graphics mode (also known as _Windows Default_ or _MSHybrid_) in Windows to avoid potential issues during NixOS installation:

 1. Open the **MyASUS** app, navigate to **Customization** → **GPU Settings**, and select **Standard** mode (may also appear as _Optimus Mode_ or _Hybrid Mode_).
 2. Save changes and reboot **before** installing NixOS.

-> NOTE: You CANNOT currently switch the graphics mode except inside Windows and in the MyASUS app!
-As long as this is the case, compleatly removing the Windows partition is not recommended in case you need to switch the graphics mode again in the future.
+> NOTE: You CANNOT currently switch the graphics mode except inside Windows and in the MyASUS app\!
+As long as this is the case, completely removing the Windows partition is not recommended in case you need to switch the graphics mode again in the future.

 ### Backup the EFI Partition (CRUCIAL FOR DUAL BOOT)

-NixOS generally recommends a 1 GB EFI System Partition (ESP).
-While it's often possible to use an existing, smaller partition (like your 260 MB Windows-created ESP), this carries a significant space limitation.
-Because of this, and especially if you have existing EFI entries from other operating systems like Fedora or Windows, **it's highly recommended to back up your current EFI partition before proceeding with the NixOS installation**.
+The EFI System Partition (ESP) is essential for booting your operating systems.
+While NixOS generally recommends a 1 GB ESP, your existing Windows-created ESP is likely smaller (e.g., 260 MB).
+This smaller size can become a limitation, especially if you want to keep multiple NixOS generations for rollback capabilities, as each generation stores its kernel and initramfs on the ESP.

+**It is highly recommended to back up your current EFI partition before proceeding with the NixOS installation.** This step is crucial for recovery in case of accidental data loss or boot issues.
 You'll perform this essential backup step from the NixOS live USB environment.

 1.  **Boot from NixOS Live USB:** Start your laptop and boot from the NixOS installation media.
 Select the "NixOS graphical installer" or "NixOS (Live)" option.
 2.  **Open a Terminal:** Once the live environment loads, open a terminal.
 You can usually find it in the applications menu or by pressing `Ctrl+Alt+T`.